marcoan20/marcoan20/README.md

 - 🔭 I’m currently working at [Quarter Tecnologias](https://quarter-tecnologia.negocio.site/)

-- 📚 I'm now in the eighth (of ten) semester of the Computer Engineering course at [Cesupa](https://www.cesupa.br)
+- 📚 I'm now in the ninth (of ten) semester of the Computer Engineering course at [Cesupa](https://www.cesupa.br)

 - ⛰️ I'm founding member and developer of startup [Zenith Inovações](https://www.zenithinovacoes.com.br/)